 Erik became intrigued by A Cappella since he spent his undergrad in The Originals, a Carnegie Mellon man-identifying a cappella group with numerous accolades and placements in top competitions across the US, most notably a 2nd place at the 2016 ICCA a cappella competition.
 He has both Music Directed and arranged for The Originals, and produced, mixed and mastered their debut LP, the Twenty Year Album.
-Erik is also part of the Baltimore Professional Vocal Band Ember, winning the 2018 A Cappella Open Northeast Semifinal and writing an original piece to be performed at Carnegie Hall as part of the International Championship of A Cappella Open 2018 Finals.
+Erik was also part of the Baltimore Professional Vocal Band Ember, winning the 2018 A Cappella Open Northeast Semifinal and writing an original piece to be performed at Carnegie Hall as part of the International Championship of A Cappella Open 2018 Finals.
 While an accomplished performer and soloist, Erik's arrangements have been featured in numerous competitions and performances with both the Originals and Ember.
 Erik is taking open commissions for arranging, in addition to providing free arranging consultation.
 In 2020, Erik won the award for Best Collegiate Arrangement by the Contemporary A Cappella Society for “Greedy”, arranged for The Originals.

 Education and community a core part of Erik’s values.
 Erik has created several classes related to contemporary a cappella music to teach at educational festivals; all the materials to these classes can be found under A Cappella.
 They include classes for arrangers of all levels, as well as a class on basic music reading skills and tools.
 Erik may be contacted for arrangements and any educational consultation.
 Erik co-founded the “VIBES” electroacoustic concert series for student composers in collaboration with the Peabody Computer Music department.
 Erik ran sound for and hosted several of the VIBES concerts from 2018-2019.
 During Erik’s time at Carnegie Mellon, he was a part of CMU eSports, where he helped organize and manage events for the Pittsburgh gaming community at large, often in collaboration with eSports representatives from CMU and University of Pittsburgh.
 Erik created “Farewell Blue Lantern” as a celebration of the community.